GEV’s Optimum Ship is the next generation of Marine CNG storage and the result of two decades of CNG development

-The model for a marine CNG service uses a select number of ships on a given route to shuttle natural gas between receipt and delivery points on a specific route, much like a passenger ferry service.
+The model for a marine CNG service uses a select number of ships on a given route to shuttle natural gas between supply and sales points.
 Loading and discharge of gas may be carried out onshore or offshore.

 Natural gas is the fuel of choice for thermal power generation and many industries because it is cost effective, easy to handle and efficient.
 In addition, markets are increasingly demanding natural gas to respond to public pressure to reduce emissions by using cleaner burning fuels.